IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 **Property** The rewards to do not change (both as an aggregated value and as individual balances).

+*Note:* here we consider elements that are not present to have a value of 0.
+On the implementation there is a difference between an element which is not present in the rewards map and an element with a 0 rewards balance.

 ### DELEGS

 Pots in scope: Rewards